minosg/picrypt/README.md

 picrypt --input knockknock whoisthere
 ~~~~~~

-Both arguemnts will pass *whoishtere* to the user_set_keygen.c methods.
+Both arguments will pass *whoishtere* to the user_set_keygen.c methods.

-A new method has also been added that allows logic independant to hash
+A new method has also been added that allows logic independent to hash
 calculations.
 It is being provided with the runtime hash key to allow validation
 if required.